Skip to content

 Day 1 (Saturday) is Dalsnibba and the Hellesylt ferry.
 162 kilometres, 2,511 metres of climbing — the first kilometres of Dalsnibba sit close to 8% and the final 4.5 km to the plateau averages 9.5%.
 Brutal is the right word.
 Then a descent on the historic Gamle Strynefjellsveg, lunch at Gamlebutikken på Hjelle by Oppstrynsvatnet, a stop in Stryn to stock up on inner tubes (no bike shops between here and Geiranger), and the UNESCO Hellesylt-Geiranger ferry to close the day.
 Sit on the roof deck.
 Order a svele.

 Day 2 (Sunday) is Ørnevegen plus Trollstigen.
-159 kilometres, 3,165 metres — two iconic climbs in one ride. Ørnevegen out of Geiranger is 6.9 km at 8.2% with 11 hairpins; Trollstigen on the far side of the Eidsdal ferry is 9.4 km at 7.1%.
-Tommy held 267 and 268 watts on both.
-Hot, exposed, spectacular — drivers gave thumbs up as he climbed.
+159 kilometres, 3,230 metres — two iconic climbs in one ride. Ørnevegen out of Geiranger is 6.9 km at 8.2% with 11 hairpins; Trollstigen on the far side of the Eidsdal ferry is 7.9 km at 8.2%.
+Hot, exposed, spectacular — drivers gave thumbs up as we climbed.
 Eidsdal ferry sveler are a tradition; the Trollstigen summit café is mandatory; Gudbrandjuvet on the way back has the only toilets you'll find for a long stretch.

-Day 3 (Monday) starts with a scenic 1-hour drive from Geiranger to Hjelle — the gateway to one of Norway's historic mountain roads. **This is non-negotiable — Gamle Strynefjellsveg doesn't connect to Geiranger by bike inside a sensible day's effort.** From Hjelle the climb is honest: a gentle 7 km out of the village before the road tilts up to 7-8% and stays there for the next 11 km to the 1,098-metre summit.
-Rough asphalt giving way to compacted gravel.
-No cafés, no service — just the road and the snow-flecked peaks above.
-Lunch at Gamlebutikken på Hjelle after the descent before the drive home. **Hjelle Hotell (est. 1894)** makes Day 3 worth an extra night if you have the time — sauna, swimming in the glacial lake, and a mountain road with no crowds.
+Day 3 (Monday) starts with a 1-hour drive from Geiranger to Hjelle — the gateway to one of Norway's historic mountain roads.
+It's fully possible to ride there — Gamle Strynefjellsveg can be reached via Dalsnibba, and we descended it on Day 1 — but when Day 3 focuses on the climb itself, the car saves the legs.
+From Hjelle the climb is honest: a gentle 7 km out of the village before the road tilts up to 7-8% and stays there for the next 11 km to the 1,098-metre summit.
+Rough asphalt all the way.
+No cafés, no service — just the road, the mountains and the snow patches lingering on the peaks even in August.
+Lunch at Gamlebutikken på Hjelle after the descent before the drive home.
+Hjelle Hotell on Oppstrynsvatnet is a practical accommodation option if you want to split the return — we've stayed there ourselves.

 Each day's route has its own full guide on this site with elevation profile, GPX download and kilometre-by-kilometre breakdown.
 Use the trip page as the structure; use each route page as the field reference.